addyosmani/backbone-fundamentals/index.md

 });

 var todoView = new TodoView();

-console.log(todoView.el); // reference to a DOM element
+// logs reference to a DOM element that cooresponds to the view instance console.log(todoView.el);

 ```